Degree type(s): Bachelor's; Minor

 Location(s): Bismarck, ND

-Chemistry Bachelor’s Degree Program Overview
+Chemistry Bachelor's Degree Program

-Four year degree; Bachelor of Science (BS); Bachelor of Arts (BA)
+Four-year degree; Bachelor of Science (BS); Bachelor of Arts (BA)

 In the Chemistry bachelor’s degree program at the University of Mary, you will learn to troubleshoot complex problems, perform detailed analyses, and make decisions based on research.
-Although many chemistry majors find careers as chemists or teachers, or pursue graduate education, the skills sets you gain can be applied to almost any field.
+Although many chemistry majors find careers as chemists or teachers, or pursue graduate education, the skill sets you gain can be applied to almost any field.

-The chemistry program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
-Depending on your selection of a minor program, you can also earn your undergraduate chemistry degree as a Bachelor of Arts.
-In addition to the four-year bachelor’s degree program, chemistry is also offered as a minor.
+The Chemistry program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
+Depending on your selection of a minor program, you can also earn your undergraduate Chemistry degree as a Bachelor of Arts.
+In addition to the four-year bachelor’s degree program, Chemistry is also offered as a minor.

-Chemistry Program Highlights
+Chemistry Degree Program Highlights

-The Chemistry major requires 64 credits of coursework in Chemistry, math and physics in addition to the liberal arts requirements; a typical student in the Chemistry program will graduate with 124 credits of coursework.
-The major is designed to give students a strong background in Chemistry, and to assist students in becoming life-long learners and servant leaders.
+The Chemistry major requires 64 credits of coursework in chemistry, math and physics in addition to the liberal arts requirements; a typical student in the Chemistry program will graduate with 124 credits of coursework.
+The major is designed to give students a strong background in chemistry, and to assist students in becoming life-long learners and servant leaders.

-Through classroom and real-world learning, the bachelor’s degree program in chemistry at the University of Mary provides skills and experience you can apply directly to your career:
+Through classroom and real-world learning, the bachelor’s degree program in Chemistry at the University of Mary provides skills and experience you can apply directly to your career:

 - Gain valuable hands-on research and lab experience.